Transferring Courses

 Evaluation Procedures

 The Texas Higher Education Coordinating Board has approved Field of Study (FOS) curricula that are guaranteed by state law to transfer and apply to another Texas public institution of higher education.
 If a student takes all of the courses in an FOS and then transfers to UTSA, the FOS is guaranteed to transfer as a block and be applied to the appropriate major.
-The Texas Higher Education Coordinating Board as approved FOS in the following areas: architecture, biology, business administration & management, communication, computer science, criminal justice, economics, engineering (chemical, civil, electrical, and mechanical), engineering technology, English language & literature, history, mathematics, Mexican American studies, music, nursing, political science, psychology, radio & television, social work, and sociology.
+The Texas Higher Education Coordinating Board has approved FOS in the following areas: architecture, biology, business administration & management, communication, computer science, criminal justice, economics, engineering (chemical, civil, electrical, and mechanical), engineering technology, English language & literature, history, mathematics, Mexican American studies, music, nursing, political science, psychology, radio & television, social work, and sociology.
 Although the courses in these FOS at various institutions may not be precisely equivalent to courses in the UTSA Undergraduate Catalog, students who have successfully completed the FOS at other institutions are given full credit toward the appropriate degree at UTSA.

 Students who do not receive transfer credit for specific courses may review the policies for credit by examination or contact the Office of Admissions.
 Grades earned at other institutions are not averaged with grades earned at UTSA to determine a student’s grade point average.